efhilton/EllieBotBlue/README.md

 # BlueCamJam
-A bluetooth enabled Raspberry Pi Robot!
+A RESTful and bluetooth enabled Raspberry Pi Robot!

 ## Introduction
-This project adds motor control via bluetooth to a default Cam Jam EduKit Raspberry Pi robot.
-It sets up the robot as a slave, which can then be controlled remotely to do the following.
+This project adds motor control via REST and bluetooth to a default Cam Jam EduKit Raspberry Pi robot.
+It sets up the robot either as a RESTful service (default) or as a bluetooth slave (bluez, in --compat mode, not recommended for now), which can then be controlled remotely to do the following.

 - Turn Right
 - Turn Left
 - Go Forward
 - Go Backward
 - Stop
-- Execute a sequence of pre-programmed commands - In this case a long sequence of commands is sent to the robot via Bluetooth, and the robot will interpret them one after the next.
+- Execute a sequence of pre-programmed commands - In this case a long sequence of commands is sent to the robot, and the robot will interpret them one after the next.

 I presently have plans to add:

 - Callbacks (eg. so that I can notify the Master of collision events).
 But like all good hobbies, I'll add that ... someday.
 Stay tuned.
 - The ability to make some silly sounds, like old-school car honks.

-This project was created so that I can teach my daughter how to program using either Thunkable or MIT App Inventor.
+This project was created so that I can teach my daughter how to program on her tablet using either Thunkable or MIT App Inventor.
 The idea is to have her use Scratch from her tablet to program this robot.

 ## License
-THis projects is governed by the MIT License.
+This project is governed by the MIT License.
 All rights reserved.

 ## Author
 The main author for this project is Edgar Hilton, edgar.hilton@gmail.com.